UNCLASSIFIED (U)

 (i) (U) The spouse or child possesses a valid or expired Form I-551;

-(ii) (U) Has gone abroad accompanying or following-to join such a spouse, or married the U.S. Armed Forces member or U.S. Government employee while abroad, even if the LPR has been abroad more than 1 year, provided they would have been eligible to receive a visa as a returning resident at the time the marriage occurred;
+(ii) (U) Has gone abroad accompanying or following-to join such a spouse, or married the U.S. Armed Forces member or U.S. Government employee while abroad, even if the LPR has been abroad more than 1 year, if they would have been eligible to receive a visa as a returning resident at the time the marriage occurred;

 (iii) (U) Resided abroad while the employee or service person was on duty abroad; and